obezsmertnyi/aura/AURA.md

 ## 5. Start the `ingester`

-You can start the `ingester` service using one of the following methods:
+You can start the `ingester` service using one of the methods:

 **Option 1:** Run the following Docker Compose command: